Shep (American dog)

 Shep was a Border Collie and former herding dog that appeared at the Great Northern Railway station in 1936 in Fort Benton, Montana, and watched as his master's casket was loaded onto the train and left.
-The dog remained at the station, waiting for his owner to return for the next five and a half years, until he eventually became deaf and was killed by an oncoming train he couldn't hear in 1942.
+The dog remained at the station, waiting for his owner to return for the next five and a half years, until he eventually became deaf and was killed by an oncoming train he could not hear in 1942.

 Life and death

 Shep belonged to a sheep herder near Fort Benton, Montana.
 When his owner became ill in August 1936, he went into St. Clare Hospital at Fort Benton for treatment, and brought Shep with him.
 A few days later, he died.
 The dog followed his casket to the railroad station and watched while it was being loaded on a train heading to the eastern United States.
 He would greet every train that arrived each day after that.
 It took station employees time to realize that the body in the casket was Shep's owner, and he was showing up for each train to see if his owner would be getting off.